 Alternatives is a registered charity, governed by a board of trustees.
 Our trustees are all volunteers; each gives his or her time and expertise freely to the cause.

-The Trustees have appointed a manager to lead and manage the day-to-day operation of Alternatives.
-In turn, the Manager is supported by three part-time members of staff and around 25 dedicated volunteers.
+The Trustees have appointed a CEO to lead and manage the day-to-day operation of Alternatives.
+In turn, the CEO is supported by four part-time members of staff and around 15 dedicated volunteers.